 Know Your Audience: Strategies for Discussing Pest Management

-Public pressure regarding pesticide use has increased to the point where many athletic field managers are prohibited from using pesticides all together.
-Many feel comfortable discussing the merits of pesticide use to others within the industry but fail to confidently discuss the topic with the public.
-Jim Brosnan travels from Tennessee to provide NESTMA members with valuable training on how to effectively engage in pesticide use discussions with those outside the green industry.
+Public pressure regarding pesticide use has increased to the extent that many athletic field managers are now prohibited from using pesticides all together.
+Many professionals feel comfortable talking about the merits of pesticide use with colleagues but fall short when discussing the topic with those outside the green industry.
+Learn effective ways to confidently communicate the benefits of pesticide use with your facility’s decision-makers, stakeholders, and the general public.

 This dinner meeting will serve as NESTMA's Annual Meeting.
 Election results and plans for the coming year will be announced.
 You don't want to miss this important meeting.

 James Brosnan, PhD is a Professor in the Plant Sciences Department at the University of Tennessee (UT) and Director of the UT Weed Diagnostics Center.
 His research focuses on controlling unique and problematic turfgrass weeds, particularly phenotypes with resistance to herbicides.